FOR ANIMAL USE ONLY

 - Wash hands thoroughly after mixing the vaccine.

-- Instil one full drop of rehydrated vaccine into the open eye of the fowl and hold until a swallowing motion is observed.
+Instill 1 full drop of rehydrated vaccine into the open eye of the chicken and hold until a swallowing motion is observed.

 Intervet South Africa (Pty) Ltd.